groupdocs-redaction/GroupDocs.Redaction-Docs/java/developer-guide/basic-usage/image-redactions.md

 ## Redact embedded images

 You can redact image area within all kinds of embedded images inside a document.
-You have to use *ImageAreaRedaction* class.
+You can both use [ImageAreaRedaction](https://apireference.groupdocs.com/redaction/java/com.groupdocs.redaction.redactions/ImageAreaRedaction) class and any type of [TextRedaction](https://apireference.groupdocs.com/redaction/java/com.groupdocs.redaction.redactions/TextRedaction) (regular expression, exact phrase), if the OCR is enabled in **RedactorSettings** (see [OCR Usage Basics]({{< ref "redaction/java/developer-guide/advanced-usage/using-ocr/ocr-usage-basics" >}}) article).

 The following example demonstrates how to redact all embedded images within a Microsoft Word document:

 ```java
 final Redactor redactor = new Redactor("D:\\sample.docx");